mitchdzugan/SQLTraining/day1.md

 ORDER BY UserMovieReview.reviewDate DESC
 LIMIT 10
 ```
 I think if you can really understand the differences between those 2 queries, and how their results are different, then you are basically SQL master lol.
+To understand the difference it results btw it probably helps to know that in the database, Keith follows everyone but me and Justin do not follow him.